Kefkius/txsc/README.md

 ### TxScript

 `txsc` includes a language used to construct transaction scripts.
-It's essentially a subset of Python.
+It's based on Python.
-See the package `txsc.txscript` for its source.
-It works by parsing Python code and generating a structural intermediate representation, then transforming that into the linear intermediate representation that other languages can use.
+It works by parsing code and generating a structural intermediate representation, then transforming that into the linear intermediate representation that other languages can use.

 See the file `txscript` in the `doc` directory for more information about TxScript.